 Rabbits should not be given potato skins or peels.
 The reasons are what we have seen.
-They have a high amount of starch which may cause digesting and other problems.

 Various sources including Rabbitmatters.com warms against these skins or peels.
 Therefore, as much as you may be having a lot of peels or skin since this vegetable is one of the most popular ones, do not give them to your bunnies.

 Do rabbits eat potato plants?